dkfriend07/test-smart-tutorial/source/index.html.md

 ```iss``` is the EHR's FHIR end point and ```launch``` is an identifier that will be passed along to the authentication server.

 ```FHIR.oauth2.authorize``` queries the FHIR endpoint to find the URI for authorization.
 It then simply redirects to that endpoint, filling out the required api which includes the supplied client id, scopes and the launch parameter passed in from the ehr.
-(There are a few more params that can be read about [here](http://docs.smarthealthit.org/authorization/)).
+(There are a few more params that can be read about <a href='http://docs.smarthealthit.org/authorization/)'>here</a>).
 Additionally the function generates an appropriate ```state``` parameter that will then be checked after redirecting to the index page.

 Following the ```FHIR.oauth2.authorize```, the app will redirect to the authentication server, which, on a successful authentication, will redirect back to the ```Redirect URI```, in this case, index.html